 You can see if there’s a hardware conflict by opening the Device Manager.
 If a conflict exists it will be visible in this utility with a yellow and black exclamation icon.
 Take a look at the hardware that is conflicting and view its properties through the right-click menu to find more information.

 From there, solutions vary.
 Sometimes the issue is caused by drivers.
 In other cases it can be caused by BIOS misconfiguration or faulty hardware.
-Try searching the Internet or ask fellow readers at MakeUseOf Answers.
+Try searching the Internet.

 Virus Or Trojan

 A virus or Trojan can cause serious harm to a PC.
 It might corrupt or remove drivers, delete important system files or change administrative settings.
 All of these can cause unexpected crashes, freezes or leave you locked out of programs.

 To be honest, any fight against malware is usually lost the moment you notice it.
 The problem is that, once it’s taken hold on your system, it’s very difficult to trust that the methods you’d normally use to diagnose your PC are working as they should.
 The best you can do is download a trusted antivirus and start scanning.